Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 In the [start-edge-kiosk.ps1](https://github.com/Stan524/Edge-Browser-Kiosk-Mode-Setup/blob/master/start-edge-kiosk.ps1) script, we are manually adding both the blank powerpoint path and the kiosk url.

-On Windows 10, the cursor starts out hidden upon boot, and does not become visible before it's moved.
+On Windows 10, the cursor starts out hidden and does not become visible until it is moved.
 This is perfect for kiosk screens.